hungptit/fastgrep/notes/fastgrep.md

      0.13%  message_filter  [kernel.kallsyms]    [k] put_page
 ```
 ---
-# How can we fix it?
+# How can we improve the performance of std::string::find?

 ![alt text](pictures/pic1.png)